garrandall/popular-music-data/tracks/can-t-put-a-price-on-love-the-knack.md

   start_date: '1980-05-10'
 ---
 You smoked me like a cigarette
-I was burned i was cast aside
+I was burned I was cast aside
 Now you knew what you couldn't get
 So you settled for my pride
 But it's all right
 It's cool baby tonight
 When push comes to shove
-Ooh baby you gave me enough
+Oh baby you gave me enough
 And i'll pay when the price is right
 But you can't put a price on love